ValerianWeiss/IoT-Monitor/README.md

 ```bash
 gradle build
 ```
-The Spring Boot app will be build and all tests executed.
-The .jar will be in the <$ProjectDir>/vue-backend/build/libs/ folder.
+The Spring Boot app will be build and all tests are getting executed.
+The .jar file will be in the <$ProjectDir>/vue-backend/build/libs/ folder.

 > ##### Note:
-> The database must already be running that all tests pass.
+> The database must already be running that the application passes all tests.
 You can just build the application without running any tests with:
 > ```bash
 > gradle build -x test
 > ```

 To run the application locally now, you have to start the MySql database, the Spring Boot app and the Vue app.
-To start the Spring Boot app navigate to the vue-backend folder and run:
+To start the Spring Boot app, navigate to the vue-backend folder and run:
 ```bash
 java -jar /build/libs/vue-backend-0.0.1.jar
 ```
-To run the Vue application navigate into the vue-webapp folder and run:
+To run the Vue application, navigate into the vue-webapp folder and run:
 ```bash
 npm run dev
 ```